The Value Chain

 Thus, link the goal of the company with the concrete task of a person/team and point out how the work affects reaching the goal.
 At the same time, the company's purpose should also be respected and reflected in daily decisions.
 Wondering how to emphasise the purpose of the company?
 Tell stories about how the company's work has affected a human being or happening.
 Both aspects are not about stakeholders or profits, but about the impact on the world.
 In this sense, a company should be primarily excited about being one step closer to a goal rather than about increased sales.

 Company values are another sensitive topic and I am sure that your company has also defined such, even though you may not remember them all.
 Nevertheless, you might have a few in your mind.
 I would bet that these are most often rather competencies.
 Both are confusingly similar: they are called the heart of culture and embody what the company values most.
 So, where are the differences?

 Values are intangible and thus not measurable.
 They are a guideline for behaviour and mindset to reach the previously defined vision.
 But it is not about which behaviours are desired, but rather about a guideline based on beliefs and ideals that influences these behaviours.
 They are often nouns like integrity and authenticity.
-Competencies go one step further and are a tangible & measurable counterpart.
-They describe the attitude and behaviour that the company wants to see and encourage on a daily basis.
-Adjectives and verbs such as ‘lend a hand’ or ‘be bold’ are used.
+Competencies go one step further and are a measurable counterpart.
+They describe the attitude and behaviour that the company wants to see and encourage on a daily basis, like 'lend a hand' or 'be bold'.